 Go abroad, with a broad, but learn Swedish to commit the perfect crime.
-I recently discovered that in Sweden the cops are not allowed to describe a suspect with any identifying details.
-All perps should hop a flight to Sweden.
+In Sweden the cops are not allowed to describe a suspect with any identifying details, therefore, all perps should hop a flight to Sweden.
 I mean now.
 Go, already.

-Swedish cops can’t say that a suspect is white, black, red, or green.
-I’m not sure what they’re allowed to say, but if you’re a black or a white guy, and you want to hit a convenience store in Sweden for some spare cash, don’t bother to wear your hoodie, because no one will rat you out about who you are.
+They can’t say that a suspect is white, black, red, or green.
+I’m not sure what they’re allowed to say, but if you’re a black guy or a white guy, and you want to hit a convenience store in Sweden for some spare cash, don’t bother to wear your hoodie, because no one will rat you out about who you are.

 I have to get jiggy with it and hope for the best; there don’t seem to be any guns over there, unless I find a readily identifiable perp outside the bank and buy his.
 Or hers.